ameba23/meta-database/readme.md

 ## Uses

+The nature of IPFS is that files are addressed by hashes.
+There are already some efforts to index and search files on IPFS, which is not an easy task.
+The idea of this project is to have a searchable, distributed media database which gives IPFS hashes even if the file is not available on IPFS **yet**.

-The database could be queried by using some web interface or command line tool.
+The database could be queried by using a web interface or command line tool.

 ## Beginnings of python implementation

-requires
+Requires:
 * [pyexifinfo](https://github.com/guinslym/pyexifinfo)
 * flask web microframework